AliNadeemwork/CraftCV/README.md

 > ### ⚠️ Phase 1 — early release
 >
 > This is **Phase 1** of CraftCV: the core builder, importer, and customization
-> are in place and working, but it is early software that hasn't been battle-tested
+> are in place and working, but it is early software that hasn't been battle tested
 > across every browser, resume layout, or edge case. **Use it at your own risk** —
 > always keep your own copy of important résumé content (the JSON / text export is
 > there for exactly this), and expect rough edges.
 See the [License](#license) for